shytamir/ArgusSecEx/README.md

 My work includes the Dockerfile, as well as any yaml files found within this repository.

+Incidentally, I've linked this repo to Docker Hub and configured an automated build for the docker image.
+You can easily fetch the latest version of this image from dockerhub at "shytamir/argussecexauto".

 Feel free to chat me up about this.
 It's simple and easy.

 ## Instructions